GeorgeTsiftsis/GeorgeTsiftsis/README.md

 🚶🏻 Web Developer 💻  Greek 🌊

-🔭 I’m currently working on making a  Tae-Kwon-Do sport-club website using NextJs and firebase!
+🔭 I’m currently working on making a website for a university lab of Mollecular Biology using NextJs 12 Tailwind and firebase!

 🌱 I’m currently learning Vue and Typescript